ci-group/learning_machines_robobo/examples/coppelia_sim_tutorial/README.md

 #### Mac post-download

 On MacOS, after it is downloaded you will have a `coppeliaSim.app` file.
-Move this file to the current directory (so to `./coppeliaSim.app`) so the commands below work.
+Move this file to the directory this README is in, (to `./coppeliaSim.app`) so the commands below work.
 Note that MacOS might tell you it cannot verify the integrety of the app and refuse to run it.
 To give it permissions anyway, open finder in the current directory (with `open .`), and control-click the application to show the menu that lets you overwrite these settings.

 ### Running CoppeliaSim